Domain Property Management Blog

 Tenant Eviction Defenses

 In Illinois, tenants aren’t required to file a formal answer or eviction complaint with the court before the eviction hearing.
-They can do so at the eviction case hearing itself.
+They can file an eviction complaint at the eviction case hearing itself.
 The following are examples of legal defenses they can give to stop or delay their removal.

 • They were paying rent to the landlord in accordance with the rental agreement.